Princeton-CDH/test-data-repo/README.md

   `pip install -r requirements.txt`

+Configure the files to be validated and schemas to be used in `invoke.yaml`.

 Run the invoke `validate_xml` task:

   `invoke validate_xml`

-The files to be validated and schemas to be used are configured in `invoke.yaml`
+To see validation details, run with the verbose flag:

+  `invoke validate_xml -v`